grishka/NearDrop/PROTOCOL.md

 The service also needs to have a TXT record with key `n` and the value of the following encoded in URL-safe base64 ("endpoint info"):

 * 1 byte: bit field
-	* 3 bits: version, set to 0
+	* 3 bits: version, set to 1 or 0, doesn't seem to make a difference
 	* 1 bit: visibility, 0 = visible
 	* 3 bits: device type.
 Android uses this to pick an icon.
-0 = unknown, 1 = phone, 2 = tablet, 3 = laptop
+0 = unknown, 1 = phone, 2 = tablet, 3 = laptop, 4 = car, 5 = foldable phone, 6 = XR device
 	* 1 bit: reserved, set to 0
-* 16 bytes of unknown purpose.
-I set them to random.
+* 16 bytes that are somehow related to device identification.
+Probably meaningless without talking to Google servers.
+It's ok to make them random.
+    * 2 bytes: salt, "Random bytes that were used as salt during encryption of public certificate metadata"
+    * 14 bytes: encrypted metadata key, "An encrypted symmetric key that was used to encrypt public certificate metadata, including an account identifier signifying the remote device.
+The key can be decrypted using |salt| and the corresponding public certificate's secret/authenticity key."
 * User-visible device name in UTF-8, prefixed with 1-byte length.
+Only present if the visibility bit in the first byte is 0.
+* Optional TLV records.
+Each: 1 byte type, 1 byte length, length bytes value.
+Possible types:
+    * 1: QR code data.
+See below.
+    * 2: vendor ID.
+1 byte, not sure what this is for.
+0 = "none", 1 = Samsung.

 Android does not advertise the MDNS service all the time regardless of the visibility setting.
 It waits for a BLE advertisement with the following parameters: